mkucukaytekin/falcon-rest-api/README.md

 Requirements
 ============
 This project uses [virtualenv](https://virtualenv.pypa.io/en/stable/) as isolated Python environment for installation and running.
 Therefore, [virtualenv](https://virtualenv.pypa.io/en/stable/) must be installed.
-And you may need a related dependency library for a PostgreSQL database.
+And you may need a related dependency library for a MySQL database.
 See [install.sh](https://github.com/ziwon/falcon-rest-api/blob/master/install.sh) for details.

 Installation